 Two (2) natural gas microturbine generators, each rated at 600 kWe supply power to the facility (GEN1 - GEN2).
 Each 600 kWe generator is actually comprised of three smaller units, each rated at 200 kWe.
 Likely, the total generator capacity of 1,200 kWe will not be operating at 8,760 hours per year, however, emissions were calculated as such for maximum flexibility.
-A small 24,000 Btu/hr catalytic heater (CATHT1) is used to heat the fuel to power the generators.
+A small 24,000 Btu/hr catalytic heater (CATHT-1) is used to heat the fuel to power the generators.
 Fugitive emissions from component leaks and emissions from venting or blowdown events also occur.

-There will also be six (6) small storage tanks (between 1,000 and 2,000 gallon storage capacity) onsite.
+There will also be six (6) small storage tanks onsite.
+A list of the tanks and their capacity is in the table below.